ropensci/rerddap/.github/CONTRIBUTING.md

 Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.

-### Prefer to Email?

-Email the person listed as maintainer in the `DESCRIPTION` file of this repo.

-Though note that private discussions over email don't help others - of course email is totally warranted if it's a sensitive problem of any kind.

 ### Thanks for contributing!

 This contributing guide is adapted from the tidyverse contributing guide available at https://raw.githubusercontent.com/r-lib/usethis/master/inst/templates/tidy-contributing.md